An explicit exotic representation of a rank-one simple Lie group via convex bodies: Introduction

 The second author also thanks the hospitality of Korea Institute for Advanced Study and University of Montpellier, where this work was partially carried out during his visit.

 The second author is sponsored by the ANR Tremplin ERC-Starting Grant MAGIC (ANR-23-TERC-0007) and by the ANR project Grant GALS (ANR-23-CE40-0001).
 The third author is supported by the KIAS Individual Grant (MG100801) at Korea Institute for Advanced Study.
-The second and the third authors are also partially supported by the ``PHC Star'' programme (project number PHC 50166PH), funded by the French Ministry for Europe and Foreign Affairs, the French Ministry for Higher Education and Research, and the National Research Foundation of Korea (NRF).
+The second and the third authors are also partially supported by the ``PHC Star'' programme (project number PHC 50166PH and RS-2023-00259480), funded by the French Ministry for Europe and Foreign Affairs, the French Ministry for Higher Education and Research, and the National Research Foundation (NRF) of Korea (Ministry of Science and ICT).